Salsacubana Cabaret Show

 In memory of Orlando.
 Homero and Orlando enjoy themselves at the Cojunto in Havana

-Please contact me if you are interested to take Private Classes or we can organize a private workshop for minimum group of 5 couples.
+Please contact me if you are interested to take private classes or we can organize a private workshop for minimum group of 6 students.